When I first got into property investing, people said I was crazy.

 Getting Serious About Getting Your Facts Right With Accurate Property Data

-Let’s face it, If you’re source of research is the newspaper (or any type of commercial media these days) you’re not really serious about getting the facts.
+Let’s face it, If your source of research is the newspaper (or any type of commercial media these days) you’re not really serious about getting the facts.

 Successful property investors (as opposed to part time speculators making small talk at the weekend BBQ) use statistical information, research raw property data and base their decisions on fact, not opinion.